astronomerdamo/pydcf/README.md

 ####General Guidelines for Choosing Bin Width

 * Start with a larger bin size and work down to smaller scales as opposed to small first.
-* Never choose a bin width below the average time resolution of your data - the program breaks.
+* Never choose a bin width below the average time resolution of your data - I haven't implemented a check for this yet so it's on you.
-* Good starting spot might be ~10 x average time resolution of your data.
+* Good starting spot might be ~ 10-15 x average time resolution of your data.
 * Consider bin width on a case by case basis.

 ###Additional Settings